hazelhhwang/project-3-group-5/README.md

 <img width="620" alt="image" src="https://github.com/hazelhhwang/project-3-group-5/assets/150411822/3bfd725e-0417-4cd3-a48d-d481fd787015">

-When added to our main wepage and undergoing some CSS changes, the widget looks like this:

-**(Add screenshot of the widget here)**

 One change made when linking this widget to the main webpage was to only show the top 10 eateries.
 This gives uses a quick snapshot of the top rated restaurants in their price range.
 Userers can now select the price range that fits their budget and get a list of the top 10 Melbourne Eateries in that filter.